About the Labor and Civil Rights Projects

 Here is information about copyrights and citations.

 Toni Morrison turned to the Seattle Civil Rights and Labor History Project when researchinng her latest novel, Home, about a Korean War veteran who spends time in a Seattle hospital then returns to his native Georgia.
-She is one of more than two million people who have visited these pages.
-Below are some of the articles, reviews, radio, and TV programs about the Pacific Northwest Labor and Civil Rights Projects.
+Since 2005, the Pacific Northwest Labor and Civil Rights Projects have logged nearly 5,000,000 page views.
+Below are some of the articles, reviews, radio, and TV programs about the projects.

 • "UW Project Explores Great Depression's Impact on State," by Sanjay Bhatt.
 Seattle Times, February 20, 2010.